 Quitting has some advantages worth considering.
 If you leave a job of your own accord, you will be able to frame your departure in a more positive way to future employers.

-As part of your separation process, you may be able to negotiate a later end date, severance pay or a viable recommendation.
+As part of your separation process, you may be able to negotiate a later end date, severance pay, or a good recommendation.
 Your employer will save on unemployment benefits and avoid the difficult task of firing you.

-Quitting does have negative consequences in regard to unemployment benefits.
+Quitting does have negative consequences regarding unemployment benefits.
 In most cases, employees who quit will not be eligible to collect unemployment.
-Workers who are fired will generally be eligible for unemployment benefits unless they are fired for cause i.e. unethical or illegal activities.
+Workers who are fired will generally be eligible for unemployment benefits unless they are fired for cause, e.g., unethical or illegal activities.

 Another issue is income.
 If you don't have a job lined up before you quit, it may take a while to find another one.
 It's important to factor in finances when you're deciding whether to quit or not.
 Can you get by without a paycheck if it takes some time to find a new job?